 means that I can charge car from any public Level 1 or Level 2 charging station.
 These are starting

 to show up in more and more places.
-Many Wallgreen's Pharmacies now have them installed...
+Many Walgreen's Pharmacies now have them installed...

 One Year later......

 Well the car is more or less done now.
-There are a few thing I will probably update and change, but
+There are a few things I will probably update and change, but

 the car is complete.
 I have really been enjoying the car.
 I have had more fun with it than any other car I

 have ever owned.
-Here is a video with so of the features of the car....
+Here is a video with some of the features of the car....